Video: Pedestrian priority at a key Cape Town intersection

 It simply isn’t an issue for motorists to stop across the pedestrian/cyclist crossing in the video, for the length of the brief and flickering pedestrian/cyclist green light.
 When I have confronted motorists, telling them to move on or back and stop obstructing this one piece of infrastructure, it is (as I knew for a fact it would be) at best amusing, and at worst physically enraging, for motorists to consider that this is a space, in time, they have no right to.

 I hope to post more videos illustrating these points, in support of my contention that in South Africa’s best walking and cycling city, on its flagship walking and cycling route, at an intersection developed at great cost, even there, we cannot build a single crossing that convinces pedestrians to wait for the green light; we cannot convince anyone, even here, that the system is on their side enough to warrant a bit of patience.
 The system isn’t on their side, doesn’t keep them safe even if obeyed (at great cost and inconvenience), and does not warrant a bit of patience.
 The system, as I hope to show in a subsequent video, sends oncoming motor traffic through pedestrian crossings on a pedestrian green light, just for starters, as if motorists in this country would yield to pedestrians under any circumstances.

-*I see what I take to be working-class people, in overalls, etc., commuting on this route by bicycle, but do not yet know enough about their journeys to say whether it is a hub of working-class cycling, although Sea Point in particular is home to a somewhat hidden working class population that is surprisingly large, and growing.My first foray into capturing central Cape Town's streetscapes from a pedestrian and cyclist point of view,… Click To Tweet
+*I see what I take to be working-class people, in overalls, etc., commuting on this route by bicycle, but do not yet know enough about their journeys to say whether it is a hub of working-class cycling, although Sea Point in particular is home to a somewhat hidden working class population that is surprisingly large, and growing.My first foray into capturing central Cape Town's streetscapes from a pedestrian and cyclist point of view, now with annotations and field notes.
+Click To Tweet